Affiliate links on Android Authority may earn us a commission. Learn more.

 Progression Workout Tracker

 Progression Workout Tracker is a super simple personal trainer app.
 It actually looks and acts a bit more like a calendar app than a workout app.
 However, it’s quite useful.
 Some of the app features include Google Drive support, a light hand in fitness tracking, and a super easy UI.
 Basically, the app doesn’t tell you what to do or how to do it.
 You construct your regimen in the app and it simply notifies you and helps you keep track.
-It has a single $4.99 price tag with an optional $9.99 donation price.
 Like FitNotes, it’s excellent for those who like to take matters into their own hands.

 If we missed any great personal trainer apps for Android, tell us about them in the comments!
 You can also click here to check out our latest Android apps and game lists!